Benefits of Using a Virtual Assistant and How to hire one

 - Seek testimonials/reviews from their previous clients.

-- Check if they are they registered with any professional bodies.
+- Check if they are registered with any professional bodies.

 - Check they have insurance in place – Professional Indemnity

-- Check they are they willing to sign non-disclosure agreements.
+- Check if they are willing to sign non-disclosure agreements.

 - Prepare a contract detailing rates, hours, etc.